 Tuesday, 23 September 2014

 Liability is something which a person owes to another.
-It is an obligation which can be the result of some activity or transaction entered into by the two parties.
+It is an obligation that should be met by the liable party as a result of any activity or transaction entered into by the two parties.

-Sometimes, a liability can be merely a responsibility or sense of feeling shown by one person to another in lieu of sheer love or gratitude.
-For example, performing the marriage of a daughter or donating money to some social cause periodically or even frequently can be felt as a liability.
+At times, a liability can be merely a responsibility or sense of feeling shown by one person to another in place of sheer love or gratitude.
+For example, performing the marriage of a daughter or donating money to some social cause periodically, or even frequently, can be felt as a liability.

-But, for the accounting purpose, a liability can be defined as an obligation or responsibility of a person or any business entity to the other party to any transaction or contract.
-It is some unavoidable obligation to be fulfilled by the party concerned to his creditors or other parties on the maturity of some period or on an occurrence of some event or on the achievement of some goal or target.
+It is an unavoidable obligation to be fulfilled by the party concerned to his creditors or other parties on the maturity of a certain period, or on the occurrence of an event, or the achievement of a certain goal or target.

 Classification of Liabilities

-Liabilities are generally treated as of three major types:
+Liabilities are generally classified into three major groups:

 1) Current Liabilities